rurban/ctl/docs/index.md

 ![](images/uset_cached.log.png)

-This trades memory for faster unsuccesful searches, such as with insert with high load factor.
+This trades memory for faster unsuccessful searches, such as with insert with high load factor.

 ## Running Tests